Child Passenger Safety

 Motor vehicle crashes are a leading cause of death among children.
-The best way to keep young children safe in your vehicle is to make sure they’re properly buckled up in a child safety seat.
-That means selecting a safety seat that’s appropriate for a child’s age and size and installing it correctly.
+While most people believe their children are properly buckled up, the National Highway Traffic Safety Administration points out that 46 percent of all car seats are misused.
+The best way to keep young children safe in your vehicle is to make sure they’re properly buckled up in a car seat.
+That means selecting a car seat that’s appropriate for a child’s age and size and installing it correctly.

-TxDOT offers free safety seat check-ups at its 25 district offices across the state where a certified technician can help parents and caregivers make sure they’re choosing the right seat for their child and that it’s installed and used correctly.
-Visit SaveMeWithaSeat.org to find the nearest location.
+Visit SaveMeWithaSeat.org to find out more about how to keep your child safe.
 Drivers can also find out if a child should be in a rear-facing, forward-facing or booster seat and get other child passenger safety tips at the website.

 Texas law requires that all children younger than eight years old, unless they are taller than 4 feet 9 inches, be secured in a child safety seat whenever they ride in a vehicle.
 Older children who have outgrown a booster seat must be buckled with a seat belt.
 Failure to properly restrain a child can result in a ticket of up to $250.

 - 320 x 480 (jpg) (English, Español)

 - 728 x 90 (jpg) (English, Español)